The SCI at Des Moines 2016

 A particularly beautiful young Seraph cock.

-The Seraphim Club International made a formal showing this year at the Des Moines “Pigeons on the Prairie” fancy pigeon show sponsored by the Iowa State Pigeon Association.
-Seraphim were represented from Minnesota and Eastern and Western Iowa this year, though there were Seraphim breeders from various other midwestern states on hand to observe.
+The Seraphim Club International made a formal showing in 2012 at the Des Moines “Pigeons on the Prairie” fancy pigeon show sponsored by the Iowa State Pigeon Association.
+The Seraphim had their own section in the Rare Breeds section and were judged by the Rare Breeds judges.
+Seraphim were present from Minnesota and Eastern and Western Iowa.